 The Japanese Development Experience: A Learning Program for JICA Scholarship Fellows

-Starting in late February of 2021, GRIPS held another two rounds of its intensive summer program, “Understanding the Japanese Development Experience” originally offered in summer 2020.
-This program, designed for JICA scholarship fellows, was organized by GRIPS in collaboration with the Japan International Cooperation Agency (JICA).
-The participants were students, mainly graduate students, from various universities in Japan.
+Starting in early August 2021, GRIPS held four rounds of its intensive summer program, “Understanding the Japanese Development Experience.”
+This program, designed for Japan International Cooperation Agency (JICA) scholarship fellows, was organized by GRIPS in collaboration with JICA.
+The participants were students, mainly graduate students, from a number of universities in Japan.
 The rich program content included lectures, a study tour, a cultural event, group discussion and presentations.
-The program is intended to give the participants a broad perspective on the Japanese modernization process, and to encourage them to adopt a multi-faceted approach to engaging with the topics.
+The program is intended to give the participants a broad perspective on the Japanese modernization process, and to encourage them to adopt a multi-faceted approach to engagement with the topics.

 This program is usually held at GRIPS, Tokyo; however, due to the COVID-19 pandemic, all the program features were held online.

 There were about 30 participants, diverse in region, career and specialty, in each round of the program.
 In the first half of the program, they attended a comprehensive series of lectures on the history of Japanese modernization.

 GRIPS Associate Prof. Andrea Pressello, Japanese modern history;